aleksandregvrm/aleksandregvrm/README.md

 - 🔭 I’m currently working on **Payment Gateway Service**

+- ⭐ 3+ years of experience in software development

 - 🌱 I’m currently learning **Kubernetes,Golang**

 - 👨‍💻 All of my projects are available at [https://github.com/aleksandregvrm](https://github.com/aleksandregvrm)